airbornemihir/a-verified-fs/README.md

+This ACL2 project demonstrates the verification of a model of the FAT32 filesystem and the development of code proofs based on formal descriptions of FAT32 system calls.
+Details about this project are available in the papers "Formalising Filesystems in the ACL2 Theorem
+Prover: an Application to FAT32" (in the proceedings of the 15th International Workshop on the ACL2 Theorem Prover and Its Applications) and "Binary-compatible verification of filesystems with ACL2" (to appear in the proceedings of the Tenth International Conference on Interactive Theorem Proving).

-This is the accompanying artefact submission for the paper titled "Code Proofs with a Binary-Compatible Filesystem Model".
-These ACL2 books were certified with ACL2 version 8.2, the most recent release of the theorem prover.
+These ACL2 books have been certified with ACL2 version 8.2, the most recent release of the theorem prover.
 Apart from certifiable books, there is a co-simulation test suite in the test/ subdirectory; the GNU/Linux programs mkfs.fat, diff, sudo, cp, mkdir, mv, rm, rmdir, stat, truncate, unlink, and wc are required in order to run the tests, as is the mtools suite of programs (version 4.0.18).

 The FAT32 models HiFAT and LoFAT depend on a number of helper functions and lemmas in other files; the cert.pl utility distributed